ITensor/website/docs/cppv3/classes/qnitensor.md

-An QN ITensor is an ITensor whose indices have subspaces labeled by quantum numbers (QN objects) and which as a result will have block-sparse data storage.
+An QN ITensor is an ITensor whose indices have subspaces labeled by quantum numbers (QN objects) and as a result have block-sparse data storage.
 Most of the interface of an ITensor with these properties is the same as for a regular, dense ITensor.
 So adding, contracting, setting elements, and so on is done the same way.
 However, some operations are a little bit different: for example,